 WHANGAREI DEEP SEA ANGLERS’ CLUB FISHING RULES

-Statement of Purpose Our Fishing Rules have evolved internationally so that, in their observance every fish should have a sporting chance.
+Our Fishing Rules have evolved internationally so that, in their observance every fish should have a sporting chance.
 Captures in which the fish has not fought, or in which the fish has not had the chance to fight, on the gaff rope or at the boat, are not caught within the intent of our rules and do not reflect credit on the fish or the angler.
-Only fish caught within the Whangarei Deep Sea Anglers’ Club and I.G.F.A.
-Angling Rules and within the intent of these rules will be recognised.
+Only fish caught within the Whangarei Deep Sea Anglers Club and NZSFC Angling Rules, incorporating the IGFA Equipment and Angling Regulations, and within the intent of these rules will be recognised.

-All anglers must be a financial full or day member of the Whangarei Deep Sea Anglers’ Club prior to catch to be eligible for trophies.
-A Day member is not eligible for tag plaques and is only eligible for limited trophies.
+All anglers must be a financial full , seven day, or day members of the Whangarei Deep Sea Anglers’ Club prior to catch to be eligible for trophies.
+A seven day member or day member is only eligible for limited trophies.

-- FISHING AREA: Within 200 miles of the two main islands of New Zealand.
+- The Fishing area is within 200 miles of the two main islands of New Zealand.

 - The season ends on the 30th June each year and the new season starts on the next day, the 1st July.